What is Xanax?

 Short-term memory loss is a result that addicts suffer from after years of drug abuse.
 It involves having false memories or having no memory.
 Some people even have problems talking and are unable to put a sentence together.
 Recovering from Xanax addiction is not easy and addicts can experience painful side effects.
 It is emotionally and physically painful.
 Some addicts experience loss of coordination, stomach and muscle aches, migraines and headaches, mild paranoia, nausea and intense flashbacks.
 It is important to get help to recover from the drugs because the side effects are dangerous.
 Some people have felt suicidal, which is why professional help is essential when going through this phase of recovery in order to prevent someone from hurting themselves.
 Addiction is hard for the families as well.
 It is hard to talk to the person going through the addiction.
 The addicted loved one may appear to be on autopilot and have trouble remembering important conversations.
 It is also hard for families to watch their loved one going through Xanax addiction with the fear that they may not wake up the next morning.

 What is a Xanax overdose?
 Simply put, it’s when you take too much Xanax and the main ingredient, alprazolam, becomes toxic to the body.
 The amount of Xanax you need to take to overdose depends on your body weight, previous exposure to alprazolam and individual factors.
-You might accidentally take too much Xanax for a variety of reasons.
-If you suffer from anxiety, you make feel the need to take it more often or in higher doses than recommended by your doctor in order to control your symptoms.
+One might accidentally take too much Xanax for a variety of reasons.
+If you suffer from anxiety, you make feel the need to take it more often or in higher doses than recommended.
 You may develop a tolerance for long-term use and increase your dosage in order to get the same therapeutic effects.
-Getting “high” on Xanax by snorting, injecting or mixing Xanax and alcohol (or other drugs) is another way that accidental overdose occurs, particularly since this takes larger amounts of the drug than are normally prescribed.
+Getting “high” on Xanax by snorting, injecting or mixing it with alcohol (or other drugs) is another way that accidental overdose occurs, particularly since this takes larger amounts of the drug than are normally prescribed.
 Additionally, snorting Xanax versus oral administration increases your risk of overdosing.
 Finally, some people even intentionally attempt to overdose either to injure themselves or in an attempt to commit suicide.

 The main complication related to Xanax overdose is central nervous system depression and associated risks.
-At high doses or when mixed with other medications, Xanax can cause a slowed heartbeat or breathing problems.
-And taking more Xanax than recommended can cause drowsiness and impairment of judgment that can put you in danger.
+At high doses or when mixed with other medications, this drug can cause a slowed heartbeat or breathing problems.
+Taking more Xanax than recommended can cause drowsiness and impairment of judgment that can put you in danger.
 Excessive tiredness and dizziness may put you at risk of accidents.